Robotic vs Laparoscopic Colorectal Surgery: How I Decide Which Approach Is Right for You

 Responding promptly to the urge to defecate and avoiding straining during bowel movements can reduce stress on the rectal veins.
 Using the toilet for shorter periods can also help prevent irritation.

-If you are experiencing symptoms that may indicate haemorrhoids, schedule a consultation today to receive personalised advice and treatment.
+If you are experiencing symptoms that may indicate haemorrhoids, schedule a consultation with Dr. Sulaiman today to receive personalised advice and treatment in Singapore.

 MbChB (Sheffield)